ouspg/PrivacyAndSocialEngineering/3.Operating_system_privacy/README.md

 <summary>What is OnionShare?</summary>
 <br>

-Onionshare[^18] is a privacy focused open-source tool for chatting, hosting websites and sending and receiving files anonymously using Tor.
-Tails comes with onionshare installed and features at least the GUI application.
+Onionshare[^18] is a privacy-focused open-source tool for chatting, hosting websites and sending and receiving files anonymously using Tor.
+Tails comes with Onionshare installed and features at least the GUI application.

 We are using Onionshare here to send an encrypted image with a message to the provided [.onion address](https://en.wikipedia.org/wiki/.onion).